Make beautiful resin trays with this DIY Resin Tray Makeover Tutorial.

 We won’t go into that now.
 We’re just using some of those techniques to create a really cool pattern with resin.
 Don’t worry, you can see exactly what I did by watching my YouTube video below.

-When you watch the Easy DIY Ebru Marbling with Resin video, you’ll see that I dragged lines about a 1″ apart from bottom to top in the resin.
+When you watch the DIY Resin Tray Makeover Tutorial and Video, you’ll see that I dragged lines about a 1″ apart from bottom to top in the resin.
 Then went from top to bottom between those lines.
 Then I did the same thing starting from left to right 1″ apart.
 And between those from right to left.

 DIY Tip: Make sure you have multiple colors mixed around the tray to give the best result.
 And you want the resin to be thick enough.
 Mine is probably between 1/8 and 1/4″ deep.